Missy Elliott: 2002–2004: Under Construction and This Is Not a Test!

 For her next outing, Elliott and Timbaland focused on an old school sound, utilizing many old school rap and funk samples, such as Run–DMC's "Peter Piper" and Frankie Smith's "Double Dutch Bus".
 Elliott's fourth album, 2002's Under Construction (see 2002 in music) is known as the best selling women rap album with 2.1 million copies sold in the United States.
 In 2002, Elliott won a Grammy Award for Best Rap Solo Performance for "Get Ur Freak On".
 In 2003, Under Construction received Grammy nominations for Best Rap Album and Album of the Year.
 The New York Times designated Under Construction "this year's best hip-hop album".
 Elliott released two singles off of Under Construction.
 The lead single, "Work It" reached No. 2 on Billboards Hot 100 chart and won the "Video of the Year" award at MTV's Video Music Awards.
 The second single, "Gossip Folks" featuring Ludacris, became a Top 10 hit on Billboards Hot 100 chart, was one of the most-played music videos on MTV, MTV2, MTV Jams, and BET in 2003 and was embraced by the dance community, as well as the mainstream, due to a Fatboy Slim remix.
-A third single was never released, though a video was shot for "Back In The Day" featuring Jay-Z and Elliott was.
+A third single was never released, though a video was shot for "Back In The Day" featuring Jay-Z and Elliott.